What is a complaint?

 Complaints to the SRA

-If there is a professional issue which we have not resolved with a client via their complaint, and they feel their complaint is about our behaviour, then they can raise their concerns with the Solicitors Regulation Authority.
+If there is a professional or regulatory issue which we have not resolved with a client via their complaint, and they feel their complaint is about our behaviour, then they can raise their concerns with the Solicitors Regulation Authority.
 For further details, please visit the SRA’s website: http://www.sra.org.uk/consumers/problems/report-solicitor.page